SkyLined/BugId/README.md

     --[option name]=[JSON option value]

-The any option specified in `dxBugIdConfig.py` can be used as the `option name`;
-see the file for a complete list of options.
+Any option specified in `dxConfig.py` can be used as the `option name`; see the file for a complete list of options.
 The following options are probably the most interesting ones:

-    --bSaveReport=true
+    --bGenerateReportHTML=true

-Tell BugId to save a html formatted report for the crash it detects.
+Tell BugId to save a HTML formatted report for the crash it detects.

     --bSaveDump=true
     --bOverwriteDump=true

 Tell BugId to save a dump file, and to overwrite any existing dump file.
 The file name of the dump file is based on the crash id.

-    --sCdbBinaryPath_x86="path\to\cdb.exe"

-Tell BugId to use a cdb.exe binary from a specific location.

     --nApplicationMaxRunTime=[number of seconds]